chtm105/cnnxin25/README.md

 "Quantiphyse"</pre>

 Quantiphyse will now begin running.
+> NOTE: to check the version for Quantiphyse, Sphinx or any installations, type:
+> sphinx-build --version

 ## 3. Preprocess Structural Images (T1w) using FSL
 For my test run, I will be analyzing OSIPI DRO1, 3, 5, 7, and 9